Tayyle/WEDE/README.md

 ## Project Overview
 ## Brief History
-Elegant Events Decor is a small event decoration business based in South Africa that specialises in creating beautiful and memorable event spaces.
-The company provides decoration services for weddings, birthdays, baby showers, bridal showers, corporate events, graduations, anniversaries, and other special occasions.
-The business was established to help clients celebrate important moments without the stress of planning and decorating venues themselves.
-Elegant Events Decor works closely with customers to create customised themes and decorations that suit their style, budget, and event requirements.
-The company takes pride in its creativity, attention to detail, and excellent customer service.
+Patty Palace is a local burger spot built on the idea of serving every patty like royalty.
+Known for its bold flavours and playful atmosphere

 ---

 ## Website Goals and Objectives
 Website Goals and Objectives
 ## Specific Goals
-•	The main goal of the website is to establish a professional online presence and make it easier for customers to learn about the company's services and request quotations.
+•	The main goal of the website is to establish a price menu on our burgers so custes can come ready to pay and eat.
-•	Showcase previous event decorations through a gallery.
 •	Increase enquiries from potential customers.
-•	Provide detailed information about decoration services.
+•	Provide detailed information about  our services.
-•	Allow customers to request quotations online.
-•	Build trust through testimonials and professional branding.
+•	Build trust through by not overpricing  .

 ---

 ## Key Performance Indicators (KPIs)
-•	Receive at least 25 online enquiry form submissions per month.
+•	Receive at least R1200.00 a monuth.
-•	Achieve 800 website visitors within the first three months.
+•	Achieve 500 website visitors within the first five months.
-•	Increase booking enquiries by 20% within six months.
-•	Receive at least 10 customer reviews through the website during the first six months.
+•	Receive at least 50 customer reviews through the website during the first five months.

 ---